 - Cochlear (ear) implant for hearing impairment

 - Inability to lie on back for 30 to 60 minutes

 - Claustrophobia (fear of closed or narrow spaces).
-Please note: if this condition applies to you, you can receive sedation during the exam if prior arrangements have been made.
+Please note: if this condition applies to you, Some patients may be candidates for sedation as long as prior arrangements have been made to the exam.

 How long is the MRI exam?

 Allow 2 hours for your MRI exam.
 In most cases, the procedure takes 40 to 80 minutes, during which several dozen images may be obtained.

 Before the exam

 Personal items such as your watch, wallet, including any credit cards with magnetic strips (they will be erased by the magnet), and jewelry should be left at home if possible, or removed prior to the MRI scan.
 Secured lockers are available to store personal possessions.

 You will be asked to wear a hospital gown during the MRI scan.